Arizona’s border with Mexico is desert, wetlands, jagged mountains and cities that depend on their neighbor to the south.

 One day in June, as triple-digit temperatures break records, all Customs and Border Protection branches — the Border Patrol, the Office of Field Operations, and Air and Marine Operations — work together to handle nearly a dozen 911 calls from people wanting to surrender and get help.
 Most come from the area north of Cabeza and Organ Pipe.

-By that point, migrants have walked about 60 miles, just in the U.S. They often run out of food and water, unable to carry enough for the multi-day journey.
+By that point, migrants have walked about 60 miles, just on the U.S. side.
+They often run out of food and water, unable to carry enough for the multi-day journey.

-Nearly 2,500 remains of humans have been found in Southern Arizona since 2001.
+Nearly 2,500 sets of remains have been found in Southern Arizona since 2001.